-2. School Report and Secondary School Transcripts*
+2. Secondary School Report

-3. Teacher Recommendation (1)*
+3. Teacher Recommendation

-1. Test Scores
+1. Standardized Test Scores

+Submission of test scores (the ACT and SAT) is optional for most applicants.
 Home-schooled applicants and candidates applying from secondary schools that do not provide grades are asked to submit results from one or more standardized test, such as SAT, ACT, AP, or IB examination results, or grades from college courses.
 Applicants for whom English is a second language should take the TOEFL or IELTS.
 Scores can be submitted either directly from the testing agency (SAT code: 1059 / ACT code: 4564) or on your official secondary school transcript.